Spikef/cmdu/README.md

 By default, the app would throw an error when user typed an undefined argument or option.
 You can set `app.allowUnknowns = true` to allow this.

+### app.allowTolerance

+By default, the user must input the command exactly to execute, but you can set `app.allowTolerance = true` to allow a similarity.

 ### app.language

 You can set the `app.language` to support multiple languages.
 You may want to get more info from the `language` directory.